 - You may have the deductions for the unpaid leave taken on a pre-tax basis from the last paycheck prior to your leave providing there are sufficient funds for the deduction.
 When you elect this option, you may continue to submit HCSA claims for reimbursement and to use your HCSA debit card for eligible expenses during the unpaid leave of absence.

 - You may decide not to contribute while on an unpaid leave of absence.
 When you choose this option, any claims submitted for reimbursement and any payments made with the HCSA debit card will be denied.

 - You may choose to contribute to the HCSA account on an after tax basis.
 Be sure to notify your payroll coordinator and ASIFlex to set up this option.
 When you elect this option, you may continue to submit HCSA claims for reimbursement and use your HCSA debit card for eligible expenses during the unpaid leave of absence.
 However, there are no tax benefits with this option.

 Expenses incurred while on the unpaid leave of absence are not eligible for Dependent Care Assistance Program (DCAP) reimbursement unless you are disabled and unable to care for a child.

-Q) I am leaving state service.
-What happens to my Flexible Spending Account (FSA) if I terminate employment or retire?
+Q) What happens to my Flexible Spending Account (FSA) if I terminate employment or retire?